YeongwoongChoi/project/README.md

 <hr/>

 * Overview
   + This folder includes some projects which I did on some lectures and for the graduation.
-I will be able to fix or add some codes on my repo - especially Graduation/Web Version - as I need to do them for maintaining this system.
+  + I may be able to fix or add some codes on my repo - especially Graduation/Web Version - as I need to do them for maintaining this system.

 * Language
   + Java (8/11+)